-Mason Core begins in your first year at Mason, starting with the Foundation-level courses, which provide key skills needed for academic success.
+Mason Core begins in your first year at George Mason, starting with the Foundation-level courses, which provide key skills needed for academic success.
 Exploration courses provide a breadth of learning across the university.
-Integration courses include upper-division courses, typically in your major.
+Integration courses are upper-level courses that are designed to integrate knowledge and skills learned from Foundation and Exploration courses into your major.
 Academic advisors assist you in selecting Mason Core courses, which makes working with an advisor important to create the best possible Mason Core experience.
-It is critical that you continue to meet with your academic advisor as you continue toward graduation.
+It is critical that you meet with your advisor regularly as you continue toward graduation.

-Foundation Courses
+Foundation Requirements